keboola/keboola-as-code/docs/DEVELOPMENT.md

 When you add REST endpoints or change their behavior:

-1. Change the API design first in the [design folder](../design)
+1. Change the API design first in the [api/templates/design.go](../api/templates/design.go)
-2. Generate the code by running `make api-generate`
+2. Generate the code by running `bash scripts/generate-api.sh`
 3. Implement the interfaces generated to [internal/pkg/template/api/gen/templates/service.go](../internal/pkg/template/api/gen/templates/service.go) (The service implementation is then referenced from the [cmd/templates/main.go](../cmd/templates/main.go))

 To run the API locally run `docker-compose run --service-ports api`.
 The API is exposed to http://localhost:8000/